urban-toolkit/utk/README.md

 pip install utk
 ```

-UTK requires Python 3.9 or a newer version.
+UTK requires Python 3.9, 3.10 and 3.11 (there is an [issue](https://stackoverflow.com/questions/77364550/attributeerror-module-pkgutil-has-no-attribute-impimporter-did-you-mean) with 3.12 that is on our TODO list to solve).
 If you are having problems installing UTK in Mac OSX because of Osmium, make sure you have CMake installed as well (e.g., through [conda](https://anaconda.org/anaconda/cmake) or [Homebrew](https://formulae.brew.sh/formula/cmake)).

 A detailed description of UTK's capabilities can be found in our [paper](https://arxiv.org/abs/2308.07769), but generally speaking UTK is divided into two components: a backend component, accessible through UTK's Python library, and a frontend component, accessible through a web interface.